yinghli/azure-vpn-asa/README.md

 r> 192.168.2.1/32   10.10.1.254                        0  65500 i
 ```
 * ASA Route Table <br>
-Command **show route** will display the ASA route table.
+Command **show route** will display the ASA route table. <br>
 From the output, 10.10.0.0/23 already in route table.
-All traffic go to this subnet will sent to 10.10.1.254.
+All traffic go to this subnet will sent to 10.10.1.254.<br>
 ```
 ciscoasa# show route